Poole's Cavern

 SEN guided tour

-Available on a quarterly basis, the SEN Guided Tour of Poole’s Cavern offers a quieter, more accessible experience.
+Available at selected times, the SEN Guided Tour of Poole’s Cavern offers a quieter, more accessible experience.

 Unlike our standard tours, this experience includes: